apor1a/PythonHunt/README.md

 * WHOIS
 * VirusTotal
 * AlienVault OTX
+* Greynoise
 * Robtex
-* IBM X-Force
 * Shodan
 * ipinfo.io

 ##### API Keys Required for:
 * VirusTotal
-* IBM X-Force
+* Greynoise
 * Shodan

 If you do not wish to create an account to get an API key for these platforms, you can use the `-p` or `--platforms` argument to only enable the platforms you want to use.
 See Example Usage below for more information.

+NOTE: All three of these APIs can be obtained with free accounts.

 #### Installation and Requirements